logship-io/grafana-logship-datasource/cypress/README.md

 - Run the same version of core Grafana as the target @grafana/e2e version.

-Example to run v8.2.6 in docker in localhost:3000, make sure you are running the command from your adx folder, or change `$PWD` for the full path to your `azure-data-explorer-datasource` folder.
+Example to run v8.2.6 in docker in localhost:3000, make sure you are running the command from your logship folder, or change `$PWD` for the full path to your `grafana-logship-datasource` folder.

 ```
 bash
-docker run --rm  -p 3000:3000 --name=grafana --env GF_PLUGINS_ALLOW_LOADING_UNSIGNED_PLUGINS=grafana-azure-data-explorer-datasource --volume "$PWD:/var/lib/grafana/plugins" grafana/grafana:8.2.6
+docker run --rm  -p 3000:3000 --name=grafana --env GF_PLUGINS_ALLOW_LOADING_UNSIGNED_PLUGINS=grafana-grafana-logship-datasource --volume "$PWD:/var/lib/grafana/plugins" grafana/grafana:8.2.6
 ```

 ### 5. Run the e2e tests